Corporate finance: Sources of capital

-Preferred stock
+Internal financing, often, is constituted of retained earnings, i.e. those remaining after dividends; this provides, per some measures, the cheapest form of funding.

-Preferred stock is an equity security which may have any combination of features not possessed by common stock including properties of both an equity and a debt instrument, and is generally considered a hybrid instrument.
+Preferred stock is a specialized form of financing which combines properties of common stock and debt instruments, and may then be considered a hybrid security.

 Preferreds are senior (i.e. higher ranking) to common stock, but subordinate to bonds in terms of claim (or rights to their share of the assets of the company).

-Preferred stock usually carries no voting rights, but may carry a dividend and may have priority over common stock in the payment of dividends and upon liquidation.
-Terms of the preferred stock are stated in a "Certificate of Designation".
+Preferred stock is usually Nonvoting, i.e. carries no voting rights, but may carry a dividend and may have priority over common stock in the payment of dividends and upon liquidation.

 Similar to bonds, preferred stocks are rated by the major credit-rating companies.
 The rating for preferreds is generally lower, since preferred dividends do not carry the same guarantees as interest payments from bonds and they are junior to all creditors.

-Preferred stock is a special class of shares which may have any combination of features not possessed by common stock.

-The following features are usually associated with preferred stock: